 Why is Turkey “dangerous?”
 Because they’re Muslim?
 Because they share a border with Syria and Iran?
 Because one American woman was murdered there.
 How many people are murdered in America every god damn day?
 Every time I turn on the news, some one else has died here.
 Someone pulled a gun in a school.
 Someone shot up a movie theater.
 Someone has gone missing.
 Someone was raped.
 According to NOW, on average 3 women a day are murdered in the United States by a partner AT HOME.
 As much as we love to preach safety and superiority over the rest of the world, the United States is a pretty scary place.

 I’ve said it once, and I’ll say it again.
 America, you have absolutely NO RIGHT to be calling other countries dangerous.
-Nothing galls me more than hearing my fellow countrymen condemn another country based on stereotypes propagated by the media and movies.
+Nothing galls me more than hearing other Americans condemn another country based on stereotypes propagated by the media and movies.

 This fact was brutally reaffirmed yesterday when the Boston marathon was bombed.
 Downtown Boston.
 Bombed.
 In the United States.
 In a very nice area.
 People died on sidewalks I’ve walked on.
 How can you NOT question if you are living in a safe place?